MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-example.md

 ---
-title: "Building your first sample extension that uses new objects and extension objects"
+title: Build your first sample extension that uses new objects and extension objects
-description: "Includes code for an example extension, complete with new objects, extension objects, and install and upgrade code."
+description: Includes code for an example extension, complete with new objects, extension objects, and install and upgrade code.
 author: jswymer
 ms.custom: na
 ms.date: 05/19/2022